-Computing skills are taught throughout the year covering word processing, data handling, manipulating digital music and images and creating multi-media presentations on a variety of devices.
+Computing skills are taught throughout the year covering word processing, data handling, programming, manipulating digital music and images, and creating multi-media presentations on a variety of devices.
 This is carried out through all subjects including literacy, numeracy and topic work.

 Programming skills are taught by using a variety of floor and on-screen robots and simulations as the children design, write and adapt their own instructions.
 The robots range from simple programmable toys to complex Lego Robotic creations whilst the on-screen experiences include creating procedures for drawing patterns and designing computer games and animations.